AlirezaTheH/asus-n550jk-hackintosh/README.md

 </div>

-A collection of all resources needed to run macOS on a Asus N550JK
+A collection of all resources needed to run macOS on an Asus N550JK

 ## Specifications
 - **Processor**: Intel i7 4710HQ